nyh3/tp/docs/UserGuide.md

 **A**: Download CantVas on the other computer and overwrite the empty text files created in the ./data directory with the text files from your original computer also found in the ./data directory.

+**Q**: What happens if there are corrupted file entry?

+**A**: CantVas will try to remove the corrupted entry when you exit the application.
+However in the case where CantVas does not recognise the entry as corrupted, you may remove the entry directly from the text file.

 --------------------------------------------------------------------------------------------------------------------

 ## Command Summary